Maine alternative to ‘red flag’ gun bill draws broad support

 Staff within Gov. Janet Mills’ office worked with the Sportsman’s Alliance of Maine, police and various groups to craft a proposal that would use existing “protective custody” laws for police to seek a medical determination of whether a person is a threat.

-David Trahan, executive director of the Sportsman’s Alliance of Maine, said the alternative bill is “not about gun control” but about offering police, doctors, the courts and families another tool try to help help someone in crisis.
+David Trahan, executive director of the Sportsman’s Alliance of Maine, said the alternative bill is “not about gun control,” but about offering police, doctors, the courts and families another tool to try to help help someone in crisis.

 “Protective custody could be the first step in a moment of awakening for the individual in crisis and their extended family,” Trahan told members of the Legislature’s Judiciary Committee.
 “What happens next could be the difference between hope and crushing despair.”

 The bill, L.D.
-1811, would allow police to take someone into protective custody based on concerns about their mental health and potential to harm themselves or others.
-If a medical professional agrees they pose a threat, police would then order the individual to temporarily surrender their guns.
+1811, would allow police to take individuals into protective custody based on concerns about their mental health and potential to harm themselves or others.
+If a medical professional agrees an individual poses a threat, police would then order that person to temporarily surrender his or her guns.
 A judge would then hold a hearing within 14 days to decide whether to return the guns or continue withholding them for one year, although the individual could petition the court once during that period for their return.

 As with the alternative presented Wednesday, the red flag bill would require a judge to review the case within 14 days to decide whether to eliminate or extend the confiscation order for up to a year.